RicardOP-gdev/SnakeAR/README.md

 <!-- PRESENTATION -->
 ## Description

 Snake AR is a AR version of the classic Snake game.
 This project use AR Core technology to make it possible to use AR on Android devices.
+To play the game, first of all we must track the surface that we will use to play.
+Later the user will have the possibility to re-track a new surface if desired.